Long-term prediction intervals with many covariates: Real data: EPEX Spot electricity prices

-Finally, we get to the comparison with the alternative p.i.'s denoted as RBS, ETS, NAR, and ARX.
-All these p.i.'s are given in Figure \ref{fig:PI2}.
-Of the four methods, only RBS gives sensible p.i.'s.
+Finally, we get to the comparison with the alternative PIs denoted as RBS, ETS, NAR, and ARX.
+All these PIs are given in Figure \ref{fig:PI2}.
+Of the four methods, only RBS gives sensible PIs.
 RBS works consistently well over the whole $17$-weeks-long evaluation period (Figure \ref{fig:PI2}A).
 However, when compared to the ADJ, the p.i's seem too conservative.
 Hence the ADJ provides more precision on top of decent coverage.
 Prediction intervals by ETS get too conservative as the horizon grows and do not provide a valid alternative to ADJ.
 The NAR is even more biased than the ADJ without covariates, especially for large $m$.
-Not so surprisingly, the ARX perform worst of all methods, presumably because the exponential down-weighting implied by the simple autoregression is too mild.
-Besides, the narrow p.i.'s are the result of ignoring the parameter (among other types of) uncertainty.
+Not so surprisingly, the ARX perform worst of all methods, presumably because the exponential down-weighing implied by the simple autoregression is too mild.
+Besides, the narrow PIs are the result of ignoring the parameter (among other types of) uncertainty.